 Education and Classes:

 We are proud to be a part of your family’s journey as you bring a new member into the world.
-This journey can be as confusing as it is exciting, so here at Western Maryland Health System, we offer free prenatal education classes.
+This journey can be as confusing as it is exciting, so here at UPMC Western Maryland, we encourage you to take advantage of free online prenatal classes available to our parents-to-be through the UPMC Magee Women’s Hospital.
+Click here to register.

 The Three Stages Of Labor